 Under collective bargaining agreements, BNSF Railway participates in multi-employer benefit plans that provide certain postretirement health care and life insurance benefits for eligible union employees.
-Insurance premiums paid attributable to retirees, which are generally expensed as incurred, were \$71 million, \$73 million, \$55 million and \$8 million during the year ended December 31, 2012 (Successor), the year ended December 31, 2011 (Successor), the period February 13 - December 31, 2010 (Successor) and the period January 1 - February 12, 2010 (Predecessor), respectively.
-The average number of employees covered under these plans were 36 thousand, 35 thousand, 33 thousand and 31 thousand during the year ended December 31, 2012 (Successor), the year ended December 31, 2011 (Successor), the period February 13 - December 31, 2012 (Successor), the year ended December 31, 2011 (Successor), the period January 1 - February 12, 2010 (Predecessor), respectively.
+Insurance premiums paid attributable to retirees, which are generally expensed as incurred, were \$65 million, \$71 million and \$73 million during the years ended December 31, 2013, 2012 and 2011, respectively.
+The average number of employees covered under these plans were 37 thousand, 36 thousand and 35 thousand during the years ended December 31, 2013, 2012 and 2011, respectively.

-15. Related Party Transactions
+14. Related Party Transactions

 BNSF Railway is involved with BNSF and certain of its subsidiaries in related party transactions in the ordinary course of business, which include payments made on each other's behalf and performance of services.
-Under the terms of a tax allocation agreement with BNSF, BNSF Railway made federal and state income tax payments, net of refunds, of \$1,235 million, \$235 million and \$737 million during the year ended December 31, 2012 (Successor), the year ended December 31, 2011 (Successor) and the period February 13 - December 31, 2010 (Successor), respectively, which are reflected in changes in working capital in the Consolidated Statement of Cash Flows.
-BNSF Railway did not make any federal or state income tax payments during the period January 1 - February 12, 2010 (Predecessor).
+Under the terms of a tax allocation agreement with BNSF, BNSF Railway made federal and state income tax payments, net of refunds, of \$2,455 million, \$1,235 million and \$235 million during the years ended December 31, 2013, 2012 and 2011, respectively, which are reflected in changes in working capital in the Consolidated Statement of Cash Flows.

-At December 31, 2012 and 2011, BNSF Railway had \$32 million and \$177 million, respectively, of intercompany receivables which are reflected in accounts receivable in the respective Consolidated Balance Sheets.
-At December 31, 2012 and 2011, BNSF Railway had \$109 million and \$11 million of intercompany payables, which are reflected in accounts payable in the respective Consolidated Balance Sheets.
+At December 31, 2013 and 2012, BNSF Railway had \$62 million and \$32 million, respectively, of intercompany receivables which are reflected in accounts receivable in the respective Consolidated Balance Sheets.
+At December 31, 2013 and 2012, BNSF Railway had \$141 million and \$109 million of intercompany payables, which are reflected in accounts payable in the respective Consolidated Balance Sheets.
 Net intercompany balances are settled in the ordinary course of business.

-At December 31, 2012 and 2011, BNSF Railway had \$6,425 million and \$4,564 million, respectively, of intercompany notes receivable from BNSF.
-During the year ended December 31, 2012 (Successor), the year ended December 31, 2011 (Successor), the period February 13 - December 31, 2010 (Successor) and the period January 1 - February 12, 2010 (Predecessor), loans to BNSF were \$2,252 million, \$2,465 million, \$2,039 million and \$7 million, respectively, partially offset by repayments received of \$391 million, \$220 million, \$558 million and \$117 million, respectively.
+At December 31, 2013 and 2012, BNSF Railway had \$8,397 million and \$6,425 million, respectively, of intercompany notes receivable from BNSF.
+During the years ended December 31, 2013, 2012 and 2011, loans to BNSF were \$2,781 million, \$2,252 million and \$2,465 million, respectively, partially offset by repayments received of \$809 million, \$391 million and \$220 million, respectively.